tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_endpoint_definitions.md

 /campaigns/:campaign_id/actions/send
 ```

-You can see this convention in the [EventBrite API](https://www.eventbrite.com/developer/v3/).
+You can see this convention in the [EventBrite API](https://www.eventbrite.com/developer/v3/) and the [Aeris Weather API](http://www.aerisweather.com/support/docs/api/).

 In general, if the placeholder name is ambiguous as to whether it's a placeholder or what you're really supposed to write in the path, clarify it.